MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/payment-insights-overview.md

 Using a machine learning model, which uses historical invoices, payments, and customer data, Customer payment insights more accurately predicts when a customer will pay an outstanding invoice.

-For each open invoice, Customer payment insights predicts three payment probabilities:
+For each open invoice, Customer payment insights predict three payment probabilities:
 -	Probability of payment being made on time
 -	Probability of payment being made late
 -	Probability of payment being made very late

-Customer payment insights provides an aggregated view of expected payments, helping organizations understand the total payment amount expected from a customer in one of the three buckets:
+Customer payment insights provides an aggregated view of expected payments from a customer in one of the three buckets:
  - **On time**
  - **Late**
  - **Very late**